pouar/yadfa/INSTALL.md

-To compile, you need a decent CL implementation, a recent version of ASDF (newer versions fix a few bugs that affect my game) and Quicklisp (for dependency management)
+To compile, you need a decent CL implementation, a recent version of ASDF (newer versions fix a few bugs that affect my game) and Quicklisp (for dependency management), and an X Server.
+If you downloaded a prebuilded version, you only need to install the X Server and not the rest of the stuff listed, then you can just double click yadfa.exe

-If you're on Windows, you probably want Clozure CL
+If you're on Windows, you probably want Clozure CL (only needed for compiling)

 https://ccl.clozure.com

-The rest of the world will probably want Steel Bank Common Lisp
+The rest of the world will probably want Steel Bank Common Lisp (only needed for compiling)

 http://sbcl.org